 Richard Fish BEng Hons, a decontamination specialist, has worked in the medical device decontamination industry for over 18 years.
-Trained at Eastwood Park as a decontamination lead, and using his knowledge of national guidelines and regulations, he assists with audit preparation and hospital staff training, helping teams utilise the most effective ways to ensure complete device decontamination and infection control across departments and medical specialisms.
-Richard continuously develops his knowledge of the industry, with qualifications such as BSI ISO 13485 Medical Devices.
-He is an IPS Corporate Member and has a registered Medical industry accreditation (MIA) at Tier 3 and IntelliCentrics.
-Currently, Richard leads a team of ten decontamination specialists, ensuring they are also qualified to a high standard with Eastwood Park.
+Trained at Eastwood Park as a decontamination lead, and using his knowledge of national staff training, helping teams utilise the qualifications such as BSI ISO 13485

+Medical Devices.
+He is an IPS Corporate

+Member and has a registered Medical

+industry accreditation (MIA) at Tier 3 and

+IntelliCentrics.
+Currently, Richard leads a

+team of ten decontamination specialists, standard with Eastwood Park.